 - Broken glass or acrylic can have sharp edges which could put you at risk of slicing your fingers or hands.

 Not only this, but our phones are often on our person 24/7, which means they’re encountering many surfaces and substances, this leaves the potential for the cracked glass to carry something that could cause an infection should it come into contact with your cut finger or hand.

-So, if you, like me, are using a smartphone with a cracked screen (Which is dangerous) and have been for a while now, maybe it’s time to take it in for repairs or even treat yourself to a new phone.
+So, if you, like me, are using a smartphone with a cracked screen (which we’ve established is dangerous) and have been for a while now, maybe it’s time to take it in for repairs?
+Perhaps purchase your own repair kit and boot up YouTube?
+Or even treat yourself to a new phone!

-SupportWise may not repair phones, but laptops, monitors, computer towers along with other IT peripheries are our thing, so if you've been experience problems with your tech, why not contact us?
-We'd love to help.
+SupportWise may not repair phones, but laptops, monitors, computer towers along with other IT peripheries are our thing, so if you’ve been experiencing problems with your tech, get in contact.
+We’d love to help!